cheatham1/SoftwareBook/analyses.md

 ## $$Z$$ Boson Analysis

-Many analyses selecting leptons suffer from $$Z$$ plus jets as a contributing background due to its large production cross section.
-It is therefore vital to check the correct modelling of this process by the Monte-Carlo simulated data.
+Many analyses selecting leptons suffer from $$Z$$ boson plus jets as a contributing background due to its large production cross section.
+It is therefore vital to check the correct modeling of this process by the Monte Carlo simulated data.

 It is important to measure well known Standard Model particles, to confirm that we understand properly the detector and software.
 We are then ready to search for new physics.